soapjs/soap-cli/README.md

-# SOAP CLI
+# SoapJS CLI

-SOAP CLI is a command-line interface designed to streamline the development of software projects by offering a suite of tools and templates for creating, initializing, and managing project components and structure.
+SoapJS CLI is a command-line interface designed to streamline the development of software projects by offering a suite of tools and templates for creating, initializing, and managing project components and structure.
 It provides a dynamic, user-friendly approach to project setup, allowing developers to generate project files and configurations through an interactive process, without needing to manually write JSON or configuration files.

 ## Key Features